dhisana-ai/gtm-ai-tools/docs/utils_usage.md

 ## Find User by Name and Keywords

 `find_a_user_by_name_and_keywords.py` searches Google via Serper.dev for a person's LinkedIn profile.
 Provide the person's full name and optional additional keywords.
-The script outputs a JSON object containing the full name, the LinkedIn profile URL and the search keywords used.
+The script outputs a JSON object with lead details parsed from the search results, including the LinkedIn profile URL.
 The profile URL is normalized to the `https://www.linkedin.com/in/<id>` format.

 Run it with a name and keywords: